 The Selling Stockholders will receive all of the proceeds of the sale of shares of Common Stock offered from time to time pursuant to this prospectus.
-Accordingly, we will not receive any proceeds from the sale of shares of Common Stock that may be sold from time to time pursuant to this prospectus; however, we will receive proceeds from the any cash exercise of the Common Warrants and the Placement Agent Warrants.
+Accordingly, we will not receive any proceeds from the sale of shares of Common Stock that may be sold from time to time pursuant to this prospectus; however, we will receive proceeds from any cash exercise of the Common Warrants.
 See "Use of Proceeds."
-We intend to use the proceeds from the any cash exercise of the Common Warrants and the Placement Agent Warrants for working capital purposes.
+We intend to use the proceeds from any cash exercise of the Common Warrants for working capital purposes.